kintone/cli-kintone/README.md

 ### export

-`export` command allows you to export record data from a specified kintone app.
+The `export` command allows you to export record data from a specified kintone app.

 ```
 $ cli-kintone record export \